Published: Jan 27, 2020Time to read: 8mins Category: Recruitment

 Employers continue to be heavily focused on using the latest technologies and driving down costs.
 With the average cost to hire an employee sitting at $4,129, and an average 42 days to fill a position, it’s understandable for employers to be somewhat obsessed.
 The focus on technological advancements and increasing ROI is necessary to remain competitive.
 But the ultimate goal—ensuring the best hires possible—seems to have gotten lost in translation.

-However, there are a handful of companies who continue to make significant headway in perfecting the hiring experience.
+However, there are a handful of companies that continue to make significant headway in perfecting the hiring experience.
 In this article, we explore how investment banking company Goldman Sachs appears to have enhanced their talent experience with the use of video interviewing.

 Engineering a Better Talent Experience